its-saanvi/linux-mcsr/doc/tmpfs.md

 # Setting up tmpfs

-You should get better performance while running wall by symlinking your instance world folders into `/tmp/mc/` and setting `/tmp` as a tmpfs volume.
+You should get better performance by symlinking your Minecraft world folders into `/tmp/mc/` and setting `/tmp` as a tmpfs volume.
 What that means is that files in these folders will be stocked in your memory and deleted on every reboot.

+**NOTE: Use this method IF AND ONLY IF you have some RAM to spare whilst resetting.
+DO NOT use it if you are using >70-80% of RAM during resetting as running the script in the background takes up memory as well!**

 - First define `/tmp` as a tmpfs volume by adding the following line to `/etc/fstab`